vnery5/Wage_Inequality_Decomposition/README.md

-# A nova década perdida e a pandemia: uma análise dos determinantes do recrudescimento da desigualdade no Brasil a partir de Regressões RIF
+# A nova década perdida e a pandemia: uma análise da distribuição de renda e do recrudescimento da desigualdade no Brasil a partir de Regressões RIF

 Repositório com os scripts, planilhas e figuras usados no artigo "A nova década perdida e a pandemia: uma análise dos determinantes do recrudescimento da desigualdade no Brasil a partir de Regressões RIF".